Greenwich Hospital, London: History

 The hospital was created as the Royal Hospital for Seamen at Greenwich on the instructions of Queen Mary II, who had been inspired by the sight of wounded sailors returning from the Battle of La Hogue in 1692.
 She ordered the King Charles wing of the palace—originally designed by architect John Webb for King Charles II in 1664—to be remodelled as a naval hospital to provide a counterpart for the Chelsea Hospital for soldiers.
 Sir Christopher Wren and his assistant Nicholas Hawksmoor gave their services free of charge as architects of the new Royal Hospital.
 Sir John Vanbrugh succeeded Wren as architect, completing the complex to Wren's original plans.

 An early controversy arose when it emerged that the original plans for the hospital would have blocked the riverside view from the Queen's House.
 Queen Mary II therefore ordered that the buildings be split, providing an avenue leading from the river through the hospital grounds up to the Queen's House and Greenwich Hill beyond.
 This gave the hospital its distinctive look, with its buildings arranged in a number of quadrants.
 Its four main buildings (the "Courts") are bisected north–south by a Grand Square and processional route, and east–west by an internal road from the East Gate (and gate-house) to the West Gate (and gate-house) by Greenwich Market in Greenwich town centre.
 The Grand Square and processional route running north–south maintained access to, and a river view from, the Queen's House and Greenwich Park beyond.

 Construction was financed through an endowment, financed through the transfer of £19,500 in fines paid by merchants convicted of smuggling in 1695, a public fundraising appeal which brought in £9,000, and a £2,000 annual contribution from Treasury.
 Parliament passed the Greenwich Hospital, etc. Act 1695 (7 & 8 Will.
-3 c.
-21), long titled An Act for the Increase and Encouragement of Seamen, which established the basic rules of use and benefits for seamen, and amended it the following year by the Greenwich Hospital, etc. Act 1696.
+3. c.
+21), long titled An Act for the Increase and Encouragement of Seamen, which established the basic rules of use and benefits for seamen, and amended it the following year by the Greenwich Hospital, etc. Act 1696 (8 & 9 Will.
+3. c.
+23).
 In 1705 an additional £6,472 was paid into the fund, comprising the liquidated value of estates belonging to the recently hanged pirate Captain William Kidd.

 The first of the principal buildings constructed was the King Charles Court (the oldest part dating back to the restoration), completed in March 1705.